(1) IntroductionWesterbeck and Meyerowitz (R2) are calling street photography as:

 - Bruce Davidson -

-Andreas Herzau (born 1962 in Mainz, Germany) is a German photographer working on Reportage, Essay and Portrait photography.
+Andreas Herzau (born 1962) is a German photographer working on Reportage, Essay and Portrait photography.
 He is documenting the many facets of human life as composed essays.

 The thematic birthplace of street photography is Paris in the middle of the last century in terms of street = 'real life outside from the studio'.